sysfatal/sysfatal.github.io/vlc.md

 As said before, with full RERLO, all imported symbols are resolved at startup time.
-When the program starts, the .got.plt section is completely initialized with the final addresses of the functions and the corresponding memory pages will be marked as read only (as an exploiting mitigation).
+When the program starts, the .got.plt section is completely initialized with the final addresses of the functions and the corresponding memory pages will be marked as read only (it is an exploiting mitigation).
 Later, when the program calls the function, the trampolines will do the job and the flow will be redirected to the corresponding function code (located in the library's text pages).